home-assistant/home-assistant.io/source/_integrations/media_extractor.markdown

 The `media_extractor` integration gets a stream URL and sends it to a media player entity.
 This integration can extract entity specific streams if configured accordingly.

 <div class='note'>
-Media extractor doesn't transcode streams, it just tries to find stream that match requested query.
+Media extractor doesn't transcode streams, it just tries to find a stream that matches the requested query.
 </div>

 To use the media extractor service in your installation, add the following to your `configuration.yaml` file: